azadehafzar/OpenMoji-Jekyll-Plugin/README.md

 ### Notes

+* Your external image source must be compatible with this plugin in order to show emojis correctly, for example:
-Emoji files names should be lowercase unicode strings, for example name of this emoji 😄 image file must be: 1f604
+  * emoji files names should be lowercase unicode strings, so that this emoji 😄 image file must be: 1f604 followed by its extension (here png), final file name would be 1f604.png

 ## Contribution